Chronology

 October 22–November 23, 1968

-Charles E. Slatkin Galleries debuts wool tapestry fabricated by modern masters, featuring a Modern version of a classical Greek head.
+Charles E. Slatkin Galleries debuts wool tapestry featuring a Modern version of a classical Greek head.

 October 23, 1968